shufanhe/MyRecipe/docs/iteration_report_2.md

    - User will get an alert if they try to post without an account
    - Posted recipes should be saved to user's account page
 2. Edit and delete recipe
+   - Creators should be able to edit and delete the recipes they posted
-3. Review and Like Recipe
+4. Review and Like Recipe
    - buttons attached to each post
    - review button will open a form on the same page
    - all users should see reviews and number of likes of a post
-4. Implement Admin accounts and admin delete
+5. Implement Admin accounts and admin delete
-5. Implement User Preference: Allergies and Dietary Restrictions
+6. Implement User Preference: Allergies and Dietary Restrictions
     - User prompted to select upon registration
     - Can be updated through user account (create seperate page inside user account for preferences)